chrisdel101/vueClcok/README.md

 # vueClock
 An interactive clock that ticks.

-The clock can be stoppped and restarted as well as set to any custonm time.
+Set the clock to a custom time, snap a shot, then download the image.

 [Demo](https://codepen.io/chri_del/full/qJQKLY/")